stavsap/ComfyUI-Discord-Bot/Docs/UserGuide.md

 ### /prefix {prefix}

-This will append a constant prefix in the beginning of a given message, prefix can include ref #`s and they will be handled accordingly.
+This will append a constant prefix in the beginning of a given message, prefix can include refs, and they will be handled accordingly.

 The prefix is stored per handler.